qunitjs/node-qunit/readme.md

         console.dir(report);
     });

-### And now just write your tests, QUnit API and code, which have to be tested is already loaded and attached to global context.
+### And now just write your tests, QUnit API and code, which have to be tested are already loaded and attached to the global context.

     test("a basic test example", function() {
       ok( true, "this test is fine" );